hammaadworks/yumyum/docs/prd.md

 #### **Functional Requirements**

 1.  **FR1:** The main landing page (`/`) shall be updated to include a marketing section advertising the Premium Tier.
 2.  **FR2:** The system shall provide a secure login page for vendors using a Magic Link (passwordless) system via Supabase Auth.
+This login can be initiated directly from the `/login` page or via a modal on the main landing page (`/`).
+The login process must first verify the user's email against the `vendor_mappings` table.
+If the email is not found, the system shall display an appropriate error message.
+Upon successful login, the user shall be redirected to `/{vendor-slug}/dashboard`.
-3.  **FR3:** A logged-in vendor shall have access to a protected, in-app management dashboard at `/vendor/dashboard`.
+3.  **FR3:** A logged-in vendor shall have access to a protected, in-app management dashboard at `/[vendor_slug]/dashboard`.
 4.  **FR4:** The dashboard shall provide CRUD functionality for all of that vendor's data, including their `brand` profile, `dishes`, and daily `status`.
 5.  **FR5:** The application shall provide a UI element that allows a free-tier user to request an upgrade, which triggers a Lark webhook notification.
 6.  **FR6:** The public-facing menu for a premium vendor shall fetch its data from the Supabase backend.
 7.  **FR7:** The system shall track user interaction with the premium features via the specified Google Analytics events.
+8.  **FR8:** The main landing page (`/`) shall include a clear entry point (e.g., a button or link) for vendors/admin to navigate to the `/login` page.
+9.  **FR9:** The main landing page (`/`) shall include a "Top Vendors" feature section displaying the 10 most visited vendor pages, updated weekly from Google Analytics data.

 #### **Non-Functional Requirements**